 Add in chopped onion and garlic and cook for a few minutes.

-Add the sliced mushrooms and cook for 5-10 minutes until mushrooms are browned.
+Add the sliced mushrooms and cook for about 15 minutes.

 Stir in the rosemary, nutritional yeast and soy sauce.